beny1002/Embers-Trial/README.md

-# RPG Game AWS Hackathon Project
+# Ember's Trial AWS Hackathon Project

-A simple round-based RPG game built in Java using LibGDX, featuring endless rounds of combat, experience-based progression, and customizable kit upgrades.
-This project was developed as part of a hackathon using an Agile approach to collaboration and development.
+Ember's Trial is a round-based RPG game built in Java using LibGDX, featuring endless rounds of combat, experience-based progression, and customizable kit upgrades.
+This project was developed as part of Amazon's AWS hackathon using an Agile approach to collaboration and development.

 ---